aistiak/daily-learn/node/typescript/basics.md

 ```
 const ID = string | number
 // header ID can be of type string or number
-// the type of ID can retrived with typeof operator
+// the type of ID can retrieved with typeof operator
 typeof ID
 ```
 - enumes are declared as